fdocr/blog/_posts/2019-10-28-headless-chrome-dual-mode-tests-for-ruby-on-rails.markdown

 permalink: /headless-chrome-dual-mode-tests-for-ruby-on-rails/
 ---

-Headless tests are necessary for CI and very useful for unobtrusive local development.
+Headless tests are necessary for CI environments and very useful for unobtrusive local development.
 No need to ditch the driver that directly controls the browser though, there's lots of debugging value in being able to switch between both modes.

 You'll first need both drivers installed and configured, which will give you headless tests by default.
 Running your tests with a `HEADLESS=0` environment variable will give you visual feedback from the test suite as it executes.